gm-sb/chain-me-up/README.md

 We learned that the second constraint here was the more important constraint because the first constraint requires less operations than the second.

-We chose to use the 'recursively_embeds_many' relationship offered by Mongoid, because it allowed us to retrieve a branch and all of its child trees with one database query.
+We chose to use the `recursively_embeds_many` relationship offered by Mongoid, because it allowed us to retrieve a branch and all of its child trees with one database query.
 The cost of this technical choice was that we had to write our own method to find a branch within a given tree, since only the root tree is stored as its own Mongoid document.

 ### Interactive tree visualization using D3.js